reduxify/seedux/README.md

 The following import examples are for the npm package.
 Replace <'seedux'> with your Seedux repo filepath to use the development version.

 ### Import dispatchLogger from Seedux and replace Redux's <a href='http://redux.js.org/docs/api/createStore.html'>createStore</a> function with Seedux's version.
 Invoke createStore as normal with applyMiddleware(dispatchLogger) as the third argument.
+Invoke seeduxInit with your store (and actionCreators, if not using bindActionCreators).

 ```javascript
     import React from 'react';